SharonLutz/MRdirection/README.md

 where $\gamma_{U}$ and $\beta_{U}$ are input by the user (i.e., gammaU and betaU).

-After the data are generated, then the MRdirection function runs the specified approaches to determine if the measured exposure X causes the outcome Y.
+After the data are generated, then the MRdirection function runs the specified approaches to determine which of the following three cases each approach concludes: case 1: the exposure X causes the outcome Y; case 2: the outcome Y causes the exposure X; case 3: inconclusive.

-The approaches can be specified as the following (input: runMethods):
+The following approaches can be specified by the user (input: runMethods):
 "All": all approaches will be run.
+This is the default.

 "MRSteigerMethods": runs the MR Steiger approach.